Rufshod/Portfolio-Alexander-Andersson-WIP/README.md

 Testing my new repo.
 This will be my portfolio one day.
 Git has tracked that the file has been changed locally, i will now commit it.

+Testing again. got an error before, about username and email